-To find out more, visit: courtauld.ac.uk/gallery
+To find out more, visit gallerycollections.courtauld.ac.uk/

-The Witt and Conway photographic libraries
+The Witt and Conway photographic collections

-The Witt Library is a collection of over two million photographs and reproductions of Western paintings, drawings, and engravings from c.1200 to the present day.
-The Conway Library holds a collection of photographs of world architecture, architectural drawings, sculpture, and manuscripts.
-In support of our ambition to open The Courtauld to the world, we are currently digitising the libraries.
-As a result, both libraries will be physically inaccessible to visitors during the 2024/25 academic year.
+The Witt is a collection of over two million photographs and reproductions of Western paintings, drawings, and engravings from c.1200 to the present day.
+The Conway holds a collection of just under one million photographs of world architecture, architectural drawings, sculpture, and manuscripts.
+In support of our ambition to open The Courtauld to the world, we are currently digitising and publishing these collections alongside other smaller significant photographic resources.